pingcap/tidb-operator/en/get-started.md

 `kubectl patch` applies a specification change directly to the running cluster resources.
 There are several different patch strategies, each of which has various capabilities, limitations, and allowed formats.

-1. Patch the TidbCluster resource
+1. Patch the `TidbCluster` resource

-    In this case, we can use a JSON merge patch to update the version of the TiDB Cluster to "nightly":
+    In this case, we can use a JSON merge patch to update the version of the TiDB cluster to "nightly":

     {{< copyable "shell-regular" >}}